rzane/turbo-animate/README.md

 </div>
 ```

 When Turbo navigates, a class name will be added to this element.
-You can define styles for this
+You'll need to write some CSS
-class name to animate the element.
+to make animate this element, otherwise nothing will happen.

 ## Styles